wpscholar-wp-plugins/mpress-custom-front-page/readme.txt

 = The Easy Way =

 1. In your WordPress admin, go to 'Plugins' and then click on 'Add New'.
-2. In the search box, type in 'mPress Custom Front Page' and hit enter.
+2. In the search box, type in 'Custom Front Page' and hit enter.
 This plugin should be the first and likely the only result.
 3. Click on the 'Install' link.
 4. Once installed, click the 'Activate this plugin' link.